Case Examples from a Forensic Psychiatrist

 Civil Rights: Claim Improper Arrest worsened PTSD

 Plaintiff sues law enforcement for improper arrest, claiming it worsened claimant’s PTSD and alleges civil rights violations.
 I performed an IME, produced a report and was deposed.

 Personal Injury: Claim Car Accident Caused Learning Problems

-Plaintiff involved in a car accident.
+Plaintiff involved in a motor vehicle accident.
 Plaintiff suffered a concussion and alleged the concussion caused her to have difficulty in college.

 A neuropsychologist, opined the car accident caused neurocognitive deficit.
 Through careful review of records, I found the plaintiff’s expert did not consider an ADHD diagnosis and another neuropsychology report preceding the accident.
-I performed an IME and completed a report.
+I performed an IME and issued my conclusions by a written report.

 Standard of Care – Claim Hospital and Medical Staff Decisions Resulted in Wrongful Death